 Name: Well the name (like great film site “Aint It Cool”) originates from a film quote.
 The quote is in Steven Soderberg’s Contagion – where Elliot Gould’s character tells a blogger, played by Jude Law, that: “Blogging is not writing.
 It’s just graffiti with punctuation.”
 Graffiti may be considered illicit but we find it rebellious and engaged with the brewing sociopolitical issues informing and influencing pop culture.

-Editor-In-Chief/Co Founder – Blake Howard [co-host of That Movie Show 2UE] will provide Rotten Tomatoes approved reviews, opinion and girlish shrieks to the top-rating film podcast Pod Save Our Screen, available now on iTunes.
-Newly minted member of the Online Film Critics Society.
+Editor-In-Chief/Co Founder – Blake Howard [former co-host of That Movie Show 2UE] will provide Rotten Tomatoes approved reviews, opinion and girlish shrieks to the top-rating film podcast Pod Save Our Screen, available now on iTunes.
+Member of the Online Film Critics Society.
+He tweets here @blakeisbatman

 Nicholas Brodie is a writer with big hopes and tiny dreams.
 Possessing an MA in Film he is on hand to provide opinion pieces and reviews on what’s new and, hopefully, still relevant.
 You can read his pointless tweets @FodusEmpire

 Maria Lewis of the written word and purple hair.
 Aspiring author type and professional journalist.
 Current writer for The Daily Mail Online with other work also found at The Daily Telegraph, The Hoopla, Bloody Disgusting, Empire and more.
 One half of top-rating film podcast Pod Save Our Screen, available now on iTunes.
 She tweets too often at @moviemazz.

 Dave Grenfell who runs & co-owns Now Showing P/L in Prahran, VIC.
 Dave’s been a movie fan for nearly 3 decades; has worked in retail, independent film distributers & with A/V stores.
 Dave thinks of movies as personal journeys but so much more fun when you can share your path with others.
 Dave is our Home Entertainment expert.